DKFZ-ODCF/sophia/README.md

 If none of these options are provided, instead a maximum insert size of 2000 is assumed.

-##### Outputs
+##### Output

 The output is a BED file, which means the start and end positions are 0-based, and left-inclusive, right-exclusive.
-The 8 columns are:
+The BED's 8 columns are:

 | Column | Description                                                                                                                                                                                                                                                                                                                                | Format                                                                                                              |
 |--------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------|